Classical calculation of radiative decay rates of hydrogenic Stark states: Theory

 The classical distributions display similar behavior by allowing extended ranges with similar features at both ends of the $l$-range.
 The functions $dP/dl$ are, of course, smooth and average through the quantum oscillatory patterns.
 This trend continues for the central states, for which the quantum pattern is one of rapid oscillations with the odd-$m$ cases suppressing even $l$-values.
 This follows from a symmetry property of the Wigner $3j$ symbol discussed in Ref.~\cite{Park_1960} for the case of $n_1=n_2$ (or $\mu=0$), which occurs for odd $m$ when $n$ is even.
 For the even-$m$ cases the suppression of odd-$l$ contributions is visible at small $l$ only.
 For larger $l$ the probabilities depend mostly on the angular momentum parity only, i.e., probabilities $P_l$ for $m=0,2$ and $m=1,3$ are very similar respectively.

 The classical distributions $dP/dl$ again are free of oscillatory behavior, they show the $m$-dependent suppression of small-$l$ contributions due to the presence of centrifugal barriers in the parabolic oscillators.
-Common to both the intermediate and central values of $n_1$ is that the classical distributions appear to be short on large-$l$ admixtures which are strong in the quantum case.
+Common to both the intermediate and central values of $n_1$ is that in the quantum case there are large-$l$ admixtures, which apparently are not as dominant in the classical case.

 The classical distributions are valid for two principally different situations: in the case of zero external field ($F=0$) one can think of the classical states as ensembles of ellipses with fixed semimajor axis $a$ determined by the principal quantum number $n$.
 The distribution of eccentricities $\epsilon$ follows from the demand to allow all possible relative phases of the parabolic oscillators, i.e., to distribute $\delta$ uniformly, cf. equation (\ref{eq:delta}).
 If one has the situation with a weak electric field present, i.e., $F \ne 0$, one can start the two parabolic oscillators with any relative phase, and the state will evolve in time such as to visit all possible eccentricities periodically.
 The motion is one of ellipses which 'breathe' and precess at the same time.
 For the extreme states $n_1=0$ (or $n_2=0$) the ensemble of ellipses (or the evolving ellipse) approach the shape of a paraboloid~(\ref{eq:paraboloid}).
 They would reside perfectly on a paraboloid if one of the two actions was exactly zero, instead of $\hbar/2$ (cf. equation(\ref{eq:principalaction})).